Lego Batman 2: DC Super Heroes: Plot

-Many years after the big breakout from Arkham in the previous installment, an award show is held in Gotham City, Lex Luthor loses the "Man of the Year" award to Bruce Wayne.
-Suddenly, the ceremony is interrupted by a group of villains led by the Joker, who rob the audience (including taking Lex's watch) and steal the award.
-As the Joker presents a film about himself, which showcases his laughing gas that can make people temporarily adore him, Bruce dons the Batsuit and, with Robin's help, defeats Harley Quinn, the Riddler, Two-Face and the Penguin.
+An award show is held in Gotham City, where Lex Luthor loses the "Man of the Year" award to Bruce Wayne.
+Suddenly, the ceremony is interrupted by a group of villains led by the Joker, who rob the audience and steal the award.
+As the Joker presents a film all about himself, which showcases his laughing gas that can make people temporarily adore him, Bruce dons the Batsuit and, with Robin's help, defeats Harley Quinn, the Riddler, Two-Face, and the Penguin.
 The Joker escapes via motorboat, but Batman and Robin pursue him to Amusement Mile and capture him.

 As the villains are sent to Arkham Asylum, Superman arrives to congratulate Batman and Robin, much to the former's perceived chagrin.
-Meanwhile, Luthor, who had remained at the award ceremony despite the attack, and watched Joker's film, believing the Joker's gas could help him get elected president, breaks the Joker out of Arkham using the "Deconstructor", a kryptonite-powered weapon that can deconstruct unbreakable black objects.
+Meanwhile, Luthor, believing the Joker's gas could help him get elected president, breaks the Joker out of Arkham using the "Deconstructor", a kryptonite-powered weapon that can deconstruct unbreakable black objects.
 The Joker uses the Deconstructor to release more inmates before escaping with Luthor.
-Batman and Robin respond to Commissioner Gordon's distress call and round up the Penguin, Two-Face, Harley, the Riddler, Catwoman, Bane and Poison Ivy in the asylum's courtyard, as well as Scarecrow inside the asylum, before realizing the Joker has escaped.
+Batman and Robin respond to Commissioner Gordon's distress call and round up the Penguin, Two-Face, Harley, the Riddler, Catwoman, Bane, and Poison Ivy in the asylum's courtyard, as well as Scarecrow inside the asylum itself, before realizing the Joker has escaped.

 While responding to a break-in at Ace Chemicals, Batman and Robin realize it was the Joker's doing and search for clues, but the factory is destroyed by a series of explosive chemical reactions caused by the Joker before he left.
 The pair are rescued by Superman, who puts out the fire, but Batman declines his help in finding the Joker.
 Batman discovers the chemicals Joker stole could be mixed into synthetic kryptonite, and uses the Batmobile's on-board computer to track their signature to Luthor's mobile Juggernaut.
 Batman and Robin board the vehicle and confront Luthor and the Joker, but are thrown out into the street before the Joker uses the Deconstructor to destroy the Batmobile.
 Unable to continue the pursuit, the pair return to the Batcave to analyze a piece of synthetic kryptonite they retrieved, unaware it contains a tracking device, which Luthor and the Joker use to find them.
 The villains destroy the Batcave and steal Batman's supply of real kryptonite, which was their target all along.
 Batman and Robin are again rescued by Superman, whom the former reluctantly allows to help.